Skip to content

 Building these relationships starts from the very first day of school.
 Send home a note or even an email and make it very clear what your expectations are for both student and parent.
 This can help to nurture an open, honest and trustworthy relationship with parents from the get-go.

 Technology is also helping to remove any communication roadblocks – both good and bad – between teachers and parents.
-With student emails and learning portals, parents can get instantaneous feedback on their child’s performance, and you as a teacher can communicate where and how a parent could support their child’s learning.
-The parents are a great resource to help reinforce classroom objectives, both content-wise and behaviorally.
+With student emails and learning portals, parents can get instantaneous feedback on their child’s performance, and you as a teacher can communicate where and how parents can help them meet your expectations.

 5. Ensure your curriculum knowledge